Need for zkSpeed: Accelerating HyperPlonk for Zero-Knowledge Proofs: The HyperPlonk Protocol

 \subsection{Plonk-based encodings}

-This is the \textit{first} work to accelerate HyperPlonk, a zkSNARK protocol that replaces Number Theoretic Transform (Fast Fourier Transforms over finite fields) with the SumCheck protocol.
 In ZKPs, the program being proven must be converted into a specific form before generating the proof.
-While most prior works use \textit{Rank-1 Constraint System (R1CS)}—a series of sparse matrix-vector encodings—HyperPlonk adopts a Plonk-based structure \cite{plonk}, which we describe shortly.
-R1CS and Plonk encodings map all program values into addition, multiplication, and boolean operations, with nonlinear operations (branches) resolved via bit-wise decompositions.
+While most prior works use \textit{Rank-1 Constraint System (R1CS)} \cite{libsnark, groth}—a series of sparse matrix-vector encodings—HyperPlonk adopts a Plonk-based polynomial structure \cite{plonk}.
+R1CS and Plonk encodings map all program computations into addition, multiplication, and boolean operations, with nonlinear functions (e.g., branches) resolved via bit-wise decompositions.

-Plonk-based encodings mapping each operation in a program's execution to an arithmetic logic unit (or "gate") that supports only addition, multiplication, and equality checks, as shown in Eq. \ref{eq:gate}:
+Plonk-based encodings map each operation in a program's execution to a \textit{gate} -- similar in principle to gates seen in other privacy-preserving protocols \cite{haac, mo2025able, chillotti2020tfhe, 10.1145/3617232.3624852} -- that supports addition, multiplication, conditionality, and equality checks, as shown in \autoref{eq:gate}:

-Terms $q_{L}, q_{R}, q_{M}, q_{O}$ are binary ``control" signals for left, right, multiply, and output ports.
-Terms $w_{1}, w_{2}$ represent the gate's inputs, and $w_{3}$ is its output. $q_{c}$ represents a constant input.
-An addition operation, for instance, is implemented by setting $q_{L}=1$, $q_{R}=1$, $q_{O}=1$ and other control inputs to $0$.
+This can be viewed as a ZKP-specific instruction set where each gate acts as an instruction performing basic arithmetic or logical operations.
+In \autoref{eq:gate}, terms $q_{L}, q_{R}, q_{M}, q_{O}$ are binary \textit{control} signals for left, right, multiply, and output ports.
+The term $q_{c}$ represents a constant input.
+Terms $w_{1}, w_{2}$ represent the gate's inputs, and $w_{3}$ is its output.
+These last three terms are collectively called \textit{witnesses}.
+An addition operation, for instance, is implemented by setting $q_{L}=1$, $q_{R}=1$, $q_{O}=1$ and other control and constant inputs to $0$.
 This yields: $f = w_1 + w_2 - w_3$.
 That is, $f=0$ if and only if the addition is correctly performed.